 Returning outer HTML directly from a CDN

 If you’re using a CDN, and your application has a large number of outer URL paths, you might want to consider turbo-charging Step 1 by returning the outer HTML directly from your CDN, without going back to the origin server.

-Why would you do this, given that a CDN can automatically cache responses in any case?
+Why would you do this, given that CDNs can automatically cache responses in any case?
 Bear in mind that a CDN will cache responses separately for each outer URL path.
 In the case of the demo application, there are 16,777,217 valid outer URL paths.
 So the chance of any given outer URL path having its response cached by the CDN is low.
 By returning the outer HTML directly from the CDN, it will be nearly as fast as if it had the response cached for every valid outer URL path all the time.
 Consult your CDN’s documentation for details on how to do this and on any costs involved.

 Why it’s important to optimize this step